hashicorp/terraform/website/source/docs/providers/azurerm/r/virtual_machine_scale_sets.html.markdown

 * `name` - (Required) Specifies the name of the virtual machine scale set resource.
 Changing this forces a new resource to be created.
 * `resource_group_name` - (Required) The name of the resource group in which to create the virtual machine scale set.
+Changing this forces a new resource to be created.
 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.
 * `sku` - (Required) A sku block as documented below.
 * `upgrade_policy_mode` - (Required) Specifies the mode of an upgrade to virtual machines in the scale set.
 Possible values, `Manual` or `Automatic`.
 * `overprovision` - (Optional) Specifies whether the virtual machine scale set should be overprovisioned.
 * `single_placement_group` - (Optional) Specifies whether the scale set is limited to a single placement group with a maximum size of 100 virtual machines.
 If set to false, managed disks must be used.
 Default is true.
+Changing this forces a new resource to be created.
 See [documentation](http://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-placement-groups) for more information.
 * `os_profile` - (Required) A Virtual Machine OS Profile block as documented below.
 * `os_profile_secrets` - (Optional) A collection of Secret blocks as documented below.
 * `os_profile_windows_config` - (Required, when a windows machine) A Windows config block as documented below.